PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 ![alt finite-state-machine](./images/finite-state-machine.png)

 - **Agent Schedule**
-The agent maintains a schedule object which is a list of events.
-It can map from time to activity.
+The agent maintains a schedule object which is a list of events and it can map from time to activity.
 The scheduling interval is one hour.
 Each agent can only have one activity within the time interval.

 For future extension: we can include attributes such as age and underlying health condition to model the virus contraction rate and mortality rate.